 The first series of tests (numbers 1-38) are referred to as Power-Up Self-Tests (or PSTs).
-They are internal checks on the functionality of all of the various sensors, computers, actuators, and alarm systems in the Poseidon SE7EN.
+They are internal checks on the functionality of all of the various sensors, computers, actuators, and alarm systems in the Poseidon SE7EN+.
 You will see and hear the rig as it tests the HUD light and vibrator, and the battery lights and speaker systems.
 Similarly, you may also hear the rig opening and closing some of the gas control valves.
 A very brief summary of these PSTs is as follows:

-- Test 1: Confirms the main data logger is functional - Tests 2-9: verify the ROM, RAM and EEPROM function in all four processors

-- Test 14: Confirms the battery data logger is functional - Test 15: Confirms the firmware version is consistent across all four processors - Test 16: Confirms the power consumption calculations are functioning properly - Tests 17-20: Confirm the power-draw of the backlight, solenoid valves, and alarms are correct - Test 22: Vibrator current test - Tests 24-27: Solenoid current test - Test 29: Speaker current test - Tests 30-31: Cylinder HP sensor validation - Tests 34-35: PO2 sensor validation HW test - Test 38: Depth/temperature sensor validation
+- Test 1: Confirms the main data logger is functional - Tests 2-9: verify the ROM, RAM and EEPROM function in all four processors - Test 14: Confirms the battery data logger is functional - Test 15: Confirms the firmware version is consistent across all four processors and with M28 unit. - Test 16: Confirms the power consumption calculations are functioning properly - Tests 17-20: Confirm the power-draw of the backlight and alarms are correct - Test 22: Vibrator current test - Test 23: Mouthpiece CC test - Test 24: Metabolic O2 Solenoid #1 current test (only applicable for E-modules with dual metabolic O2 solenoids) - Test 25: Metabolic O2 Solenoid #2 current test - Test 26: Calibration O2 Solenoid current test - Test 27: Calibration DIL Solenoid current test - Test 29: Speaker current test - Test 30: DIL HP sensor validation - Test 31: O2 HP sensor validation - Test 32: Bluetooth functionality test - Test 34: Primary O2 sensor validation test - Test 35: Secondary O2 sensor validation test - Test 38: Depth/temperature sensor validation